8.1 Sector overview

 It is not possible to perform rigorous statistical analyses to determine uncertainty levels because of biases in the collection methods (SCS Wetherill Environmental, 2002).
-The uncertainty reported for wastewater values is based on an assessment of the reliability of the data and the potential for important sources to have been missed from the data.
-It is estimated that domestic wastewater CH4 emissions have an accuracy of –40 per cent to +60 per cent (SCS Wetherill Environmental, 2002; Beca, 2007).
+The uncertainty reported for all wastewater figures is based on an assessment of the reliability of the data and the potential for important sources to have been missed from the data.
+It is estimated that domestic wastewater CH4 emissions have an accuracy of –40 per cent to +60 per cent (SCS Wetherill Environmental, 2002).

 Methane from industrial wastewater

 The method used in estimating CH4 emissions from industrial wastewater treatment limits the ability to undertake a statistical analysis of uncertainty.